Back to Programs Overview

 Admission requirements

-Admission requirements for the Early Childhood Care and Education program vary depending on if you are a Quebec-resident, out-of-province applicant, or international applicant.
-Please review all general and program-specfic requirements before applying.
+Admission requirements for the Early Childhood Education program vary depending on if you are a Quebec-resident, out-of-province applicant, or international applicant.
+Please review all general and program-specific requirements before applying.

 Interested?